ringo-framework/formbar/docs/source/config.rst

 type        Defines the python datatype which will be used on deserialisation of the submitted value.
 Defines the datatype of the model.
-Possible values are ``string`` (default), ``integer``, ``float``, ``date``, ``datetime``. css         Value will be rendered as class attribute in the rendered field. expr        Expression which is used to calculate the value of the field. readonly    Flag to indicate that the field should be rendered as readonly field.
+Possible values are ``string`` (default), ``integer``, ``float``, ``date``, ``datetime``. css         Value will be rendered as class attribute in the rendered field. expr        Expression which is used to calculate the value of the field. value       Default value of the field.
+Supports expressions.
+The default value might get overwritten on rendering. readonly    Flag to indicate that the field should be rendered as readonly field.
 Default is ``false``. required    Flag to indicate that the is a required field.
 Default is ``false``. desired     Flag to indicate that the is a desired field.
 Default is ``false``.